History of antisemitism: United States after World War II

 During the early 1980s, isolationists on the far right made overtures to anti-war activists on the left in the United States to join forces against government policies in areas where they shared concerns.
 This was mainly in the area of civil liberties, opposition to United States military intervention overseas and opposition to U.S. support for Israel.
 As they interacted, some of the classic right-wing antisemitic scapegoating conspiracy theories began to seep into progressive circles, including stories about how a "New World Order", also called the "Shadow Government" or "The Octopus", was manipulating world governments.
 Antisemitic conspiracism was "peddled aggressively" by right-wing groups.
 Some on the left adopted the rhetoric, which it has been argued, was made possible by their lack of knowledge of the history of fascism and its use of "scapegoating, reductionist and simplistic solutions, demagoguery, and a conspiracy theory of history."
 The Crown Heights riots of 1991 were a violent expression of tensions within a very poor urban community, pitting African American residents against followers of Hassidic Judaism.

 Towards the end of 1990, as the movement against the Gulf War began to build, a number of far-right and antisemitic groups sought out alliances with left-wing anti-war coalitions, who began to speak openly about a "Jewish lobby" that was encouraging the United States to invade the Middle East.
 This idea evolved into conspiracy theories about a "Zionist-occupied government" (ZOG), which has been seen as equivalent to The Protocols of the Elders of Zion.

+Argentina

+In Argentina, some antisemitism emerged in the form of the association of Jews to psychoanalysis beliefs during the 1930s and 40s.
+Psychoanalysis was invented by Austrian neurologist, Sigmund Freud, whose ideas were often associated with Jews and Jewishness.
+Prominent Catholic priests, such as Virgilio Filippo, attacked Freudian psychoanalysis by claiming that it was an ideology created to suppress Argentine society and undermine the Catholic Church.
+Filippo viewed psychoanalysis as part of a Jewish plan to dominate by sexual means.
+Filippo linked Freud’s Jewishness to his sexual perversion as "related to the sexual perversion of the Jewish physiological constitution."
+Antisemitism was also prevalent in texts from Christian writers; a popular one being Gustavo Martínez Zuviría or "Hugo Wast."
+Writers like Huge Wast wrote political essays to "expose" Jews for their destructive force in Argentina and in the world.
+Wast wrote a two-part novel titled Kahal (Congregation) and Oro (Gold), where the Kahal plot was inspired by conspiracy theories and Jewish tropes of Jews taking control of the economy, media, culture, and government, much like the Protocols of the Elders of Zion.
+Filippo's antisemitism was a combination of traditional Catholic antisemitism, like Hugo Wast's work, and racial antisemitism based on the ideas of Freudian psychoanalysis and its connection to Jewish biological makeup.